 - Hydroelectric-Machinery Mechanic (Utilities)

-- Maintenance Mechanic (Any Industry)
+- Industrial Maintenance Mechanic

-- Water-Treatment-Plant Operator (Waterworks)
+- Water-Treatment-Plant Operator

 If you are considering the US Navy, not averse to hard work, enjoy working with engines, and are seeking adventure, Engineman might just be the rate for you.